 May contain errors — check source documents for definitive information.

-The Public Authority (Accountability) Bill would require public bodies, their staff and others carrying out public functions to act in the public interest and with candour.
-It would set a public law duty to assist courts, official inquiries and investigations, and allow victims to enforce these duties.
-It would also create offences for breaches and provide funding for victims and their relatives in court and inquiry proceedings.
+The Public Authority (Accountability) Bill would require public bodies and the people who work for them to act in the public interest and with honesty.
+It would also set out a duty to help courts and official inquiries and allow victims to enforce these duties.
+The bill would create offences for breaches and provide funding for victims and their relatives in relevant court cases and inquiries.

 Generated 21 February 2026